Intraosseous infusion: Devices

-Each device is capable of achieving rapid vascular access, despite mechanism of action, with insertion times comparable to the IV administration route.
+Each device is capable of achieving rapid vascular access, despite the mechanism of action, with insertion times comparable to the IV administration route.

-Special Populations
+Special populations

 Pediatrics

 A comparison of intravenous (IV), intramuscular (IM), and intraosseous (IO) routes of administration concluded that the intraosseous (IO) route is the preferred method versus intramuscular (IM) and comparable to intravenous (IV) administration in delivering pediatric anaesthetic drugs.

 Intraosseous infusion (IO) is used in pediatric populations during anesthesia when other intravenous access, central venous catherization or venous cutdown, are difficult to use or cannot be used.
-When individuals are severely ill and are in need of "rapid, efficient, and safe delivery of drugs", IO is used.
-When inserting the intraosseous needle on a conscious individual, this can be very painful.
-For children, anesthesia is not recommended prior to this procedure for non-emergency situations.
+When individuals are severely ill and need "rapid, efficient, and safe delivery of drugs", IO is used.
+When inserting the intraosseous needle into a conscious individual, this can be very painful.
+For children, anesthesia is not recommended before this procedure for non-emergency situations.
 Instead, distracting and holding the child is preferred.
 Intraosseous infusion is used in instances such as, "immediate indication/life-threatening emergency, cardiac/respiratory arrest, acute shock, hypothermia, obesity, edema, thermal injury, etc."

 For children, the preferred sites of IO are the distal tibia, proximal tibia, and distal femur.
 The distal end of the tibia is the preferred site because it is easy to access and the most reliable.
 Depending on the procedure, a variety of needles are used for IO.
 For example, "standard steel hypodermic, butterfly, spinal, trephine, sternal, and standard bone marrow needles are used."
 Needles that have a short shaft are preferred and safe.
 For infants up to 6 to 8 months old, 18-gauge needles are used and for children more than 8 months old, 15- or 16- gauge needles are used.